mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 in the Zhodani armed forces are issued autoinjectors of psi-enhancing drugs, although a commando groupment will seldom make more than two jumps per day and never more than three.
-Distances travelled rarely exceed five to 50 kilometres because of the disorientation involved and effects of energy and momentum differences.
+Distances travelled rarely exceed five to 50 kilometers because of the disorientation involved and effects of energy and momentum differences.

 A point of minor interest is the fact that the unit consists largely of